 If you’re interested, you can learn more about RV consignment.

-Trade your RV
+Trade Your RV

 If you’re already an RVer but ready for a new RV – whether you’ve outgrown your old one, want an upgrade, or need a different class – the dealership will likely consider your current RV for a trade.
-The dealer will use the value of your old RV to bring down the price of your new camper.

 Find out how to get to get the most back when you trade-in your RV.

-Pros of Selling Your RV Yourself
+Pros & Cons of Selling Your Own RV

-Selling your RV yourself is the way to go if you’re looking to get the absolute most, straight cash value, out of your RV.
+- Selling your RV yourself is the way to go if you’re looking to get the absolute most, straight cash value, out of your RV.

-Pros of Consigning Your RV
+Pros & Cons of Consigning Your RV

-The Dealership will prep, list, field calls, and manage any price haggling for your RV.
+► Saves you time: The Dealership will prep, list, field calls, and manage any price haggling for your RV.

-Facebook will limit you to a 100 miles radius.
-A dealership advertises anywhere they have locations.
+- A dealership advertises anywhere they have locations.
 Bish’s, for example, has a nationwide presence and can ship your RV to a buyer that’s anywhere in the lower 48 states.

 Bish’s can ship to any of their locations or directly to a buyer.

-A buyer may pay more knowing the RV has been inspected and evaluated by professionals.
+- A buyer may pay more knowing the RV has been inspected and evaluated by professionals.

-The dealer can handle the financing for the person buying your RV.
+► Easier to get financing: The dealer can handle the financing for the person buying your RV.

-Pros of Trading in Your RV
+Pros of Trading-in an RV

-No hassle, and no need to think about any of the selling process.
+► No hassle: No hassle, and no need to think about any of the selling process.

-Your RV is gone immediately.
+► It’s super fast: Your RV is gone immediately.
 You don’t have to spend one minute waiting for a buyer.

 - Your trade-in applies toward the cost of your next RV.